unkontributors/super_unko/README.md

 We use the [bats](https://github.com/sstephenson/bats) testing framework.
 `test.sh` calls the `bats`.
 But you **don't** need to install `bats`.
-Test tasks uses `docker` and the docker uses bats internally and run tests.
+Test tasks use `docker` and the docker uses bats internally and runs tests.

 Run below for testing.